programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 https://web.archive.org/web/20000407103739im_/http://google.com/images/Title_HomPg2.gif
 ```

 The part between the timestamp and the original URL (which is `im_` in the URL) is called a **rewrite modifier**.[^5] It tells the Wayback Machine how to serve the archived content.
-The `im_` modifier instructs the Wayback Machine to return an image file to be displayed on an archived web page snapshot.
-If you [access the snapshot of the Google logo without the modifier](https://web.archive.org/web/20000407103739/http://google.com/images/Title_HomPg2.gif) in your browser, the Wayback Machine will return the image alongside with a toolbar for users to navigate between snapshots of the logo captured at different dates.
+The `im_` modifier instructs the Wayback Machine to return an image file to be displayed on a web page snapshot.
+If you [access the snapshot of the Google logo without the modifier](https://web.archive.org/web/20000407103739/http://google.com/images/Title_HomPg2.gif) in your browser, the Wayback Machine will return the image alongside with a toolbar for users to navigate between different snapshots of the URL.

 Usually, rewrite modifiers are added by the Wayback Machine when rewriting URLs during recomposition.
-When we scrape the Wayback Machine, we can also manually add rewrite modifiers to control how the Wayback Machine returns archived web content.
+When we scrape the Wayback Machine, we can also use them to control how the Wayback Machine returns archived web content.

 In our case study, we will use the `im_` modifier to fetch images and the `id_` modifier to get raw HTML for analysis.